Leaker reveals iPhone 15 colours ahead of Apple’s September event

 — Sonny Dickson (@SonnyDickson) August 30, 2023

-The colours range from light blue, some shade of pink, white or silver, cream and black.
+The colours range from light blue, a shade of pink, white or silver, cream and black.

 The images show two rear cameras, as well as the absence of the action button, confirming that the devices shown are indeed the iPhone 15 base models and not the Pro models.

 The Pro line, on the other hand, is expected to feature a different colour scheme.
-Rumours have indicated that the iPhone 15 Pro and iPhone 15 Pro Max will be available in black, silver, grey and a shade of dark blue.
+Rumours indicate the iPhone 15 Pro and iPhone 15 Pro Max will be available in black, silver, grey and a shade of dark blue.

 From what we know so far, the entire iPhone 15 lineup is expected to switch from Lightning to USB-C for charging.
 Other rumours point to the iPhone 15 Pro and Pro Max costing $100 to $200 USD (about $135 – $267 CAD) more than their predecessors.